Join Dale Walker for virtual open studios focused on slow stitching, which is anything done by hand with yarn or thread.

 Terry Winer and Catherine Camp lead this group, as fellow explorers of these techniques, and who hope to be accomplished tapestry weavers some day.

-To be notified about this event, please register, drop-ins are welcome.
+To receive email reminders of this event, please register.
+Drop in are welcome.

 Registration is not required.